 IELTS stands for International English Language Testing System.
-The test is available in over 130 countries at more than 1,100 locations, including over 50 in the USA, and there are 48 test dates each year.
+The test is available in over 140 countries at more than 1,600 locations, including over 30 in the US, and there are 48 test dates each year.

 There are two types of IELTS tests.
-Depending on the organisation you are applying to, you can take IELTS Academic or IELTS General Training.
-Scores are accepted by over 9,000 organisations worldwide.
+Depending on the organization you are applying to, you can take IELTS Academic or IELTS General Training.
+Scores are accepted by over 10,000 organizations worldwide.
 If you want to study in a university, then you should opt for the IELTS Academic test.

-What skills do you need for the IELTS?
+What skills do you need for the IELTS test?

 IELTS tests all four language skills: listening, reading, writing and speaking.
 You should master all these skills equally well because you will need them all during your Master’s degree studies.